Shrimp Linguine Garlic Wine

 Mix your shrimp stuff, cream, and cheese into the pasta.
 Finish with a good squeeze of lemon juice to make all those flavors pop.

 A bowl of creamy fettuccine pasta topped with shrimp and garnished with parsley and black pepper.
-Pin it
+Save it

 A bowl of creamy fettuccine pasta topped with shrimp and garnished with parsley and black pepper. | kylierecipes.com